-GREENGAGE is a 3-year long pan-European Innovation Action funded under the Horizon Europe Framework Programme.
+GREENGAGE is a 3-year long pan-European Innovation Action funded under the Horizon Europe Framework Programme, further co-funded by the UK government’s Horizon Europe funding framework (UKRI) and Switzerland’s State Secretariat for Education, Research and Innovation (SERI).
 Consortium, led by Austrian Institute of Technology, consists of 17 research and industry partners from the EU and the UK.

 GREENGAGE aims to promote innovative governance process and help public authorities in shaping their climate mitigation and adaptation policies.
 To achieve this aim, the GREENGAGE project leverages citizens’ participation and equips them with innovative digital solutions thus providing the basis to co-create and co-design innovative solutions for monitoring environmental problems at ground level.
 The developed Citizen Observatories (CO) will be further incorporated into the urban planning decision-making process.